soedinglab/metaeuk/README.md

-      easy-predict      	Predict proteins from contigs (fasta/db) based on similarities to targets (fasta/db) and return a fasta predictexons      	Call optimal exon sets based on protein similarity reduceredundancy  	Cluster metaeuk calls which share an exon and select representative unitesetstofasta  	Create a fasta output from optimal exon sets (and a TSV map between headers and internal identifiers) groupstoacc     	Create a TSV output from representative to calls taxtocontig     	Assign taxonomic labels to MetaEuk predictions and contigs by majority voting
+      easy-predict      	Predict proteins from contigs (fasta/db) based on similarities to targets (fasta/db) and return a fasta predictexons      	Call optimal exon sets based on protein similarity reduceredundancy  	Cluster metaeuk calls which share an exon and select representative unitesetstofasta  	Create fasta output from optimal exon sets (and a TSV map between headers and internal identifiers) groupstoacc     	Create a TSV output from representative to calls taxtocontig     	Assign taxonomic labels to MetaEuk predictions and contigs by majority voting